Justinbal/matrix/README.md

 ## Using matrix_invert.py
-File takes in a matrix of any size (>2) and prints the inverse matrix and creates a csv file of the inverse.
+File takes in a matrix of any size (>2) and prints the inverse matrix while creating a csv file of the inverse.
 The first argument corresponds to the input matrix csv and the second augment to the output matrix csv.

 #### Example
 	python matrix_invert.py .\input_matrix.csv .\output_matrix.csv